kubevela/kubevela.github.io/versioned_docs/version-v1.3/tutorials/webservice.md

 After the first deployment, our business keeps evolving and the following updates come along.

-Click `Baseline Config` and you can see the button `Edit Properties` on the right.
-Then again we're on the configuration page to update your latest requirements for image, version, and environment variable.
+Click `Baseline Config` and you can see the all components.
+Then click the component name and open the configuration page, you can update your latest requirements for image, version, and environment variable.

 ## Update replicas

 If your business requires more than one replicas, enter the `Properties` page.
-By default, you have a `Set Replicas` trait.
-Click the gear so that you can update the replicas.
+By default, The component have a `Set Replicas` trait.
+Click it so that you can update the replicas.

 ![set application replicas](../resources/set-replicas.jpg)